michaeljyeates/10mill/README.md

 9. Fire it up!

 ```
-./eosd --replay  > community-testnet.log 2>&1 &
+./eosiod --replay  > community-testnet.log 2>&1 &
 tail -F community-testnet.log
 ```
 ### Troubleshooting

-* if there are errors when starting using the --replay flag, try deleting the data-dir/blocks and data-dir/blockchain directories
+* if there are errors when starting using the --replay flag, try ```rm -rf data-dir/blocks && rm -rf data-dir/shared_mem```